AltimateAI/vscode-dbt-power-user/webview_panels/README.md

 - `reactstrap` (which is the current ui library) import is restricted in components in `src/modules`, to avoid importing the ui components directly from reactstrap.
 Instead export the necessary component from [./src/uiCore](./src/uiCore/index.ts) and use it in components
 - [Storybook](https://storybook.js.org/) is integrated and [ui tool kit](./src/uiCore/UiToolkit.stories.tsx) is built in storybook to check the available UI components.
 If you add any new component to uiCore, add that component to above storybook.
 - use `panelLogger` for logging from webview panels.
 We can make this to use console or any logger in future

+### Communication with DataPilot

+- From webview react app, call `postMessageToDataPilot({ test: '123' });` in `useAppContext`
+- This message will be received by `altimateWebviewProvider` and posted to `sharedStateManager`
+- `datapilotPanel` will listen for message from `sharedStateManager` and relays that to webview panel for data pilot